 “Whoever walks with the wise becomes wise, but the companion of fools will suffer harm.”– Proverbs 13:20 (ESV)

-Choose partners and hires carefully.
+Choose partners and hires carefully with Bible verses for leadership.
 Character multiplies impact, for better or worse.

 “You shall remember the Lord your God, for it is he who gives you power to get wealth.”– Deuteronomy 8:18 (ESV)